-Strategic Plan Objective #2: Reconciliation and Indigenous Relations Action Comments New Resource Requirements Develop and implement an ongoing, mandatory training program for Council and all City staff, and to have the cognitive portion of the training for all City staff and the experiential portion of the training for those interested participants first (2019 - On-going to 2022) Funding for 2019 training is being funded through a one-time allocation of \$76,350 from surplus.
-Additional funding required for 2020-2022 is as follows: 2020 - \$34,650 2021 - \$118,700 2022 - \$37,600 Budget includes launching experiential learning in 2020.
-Experiential learning launch will occur after the appointment of \$34,650 (One- Time) Action Develop and implement an ongoing, mandatory training program for Council and all City staff, and to have the cognitive portion of the training for all City staff and the experiential portion of the training for those interested participants first Action Comments Develop and implement an ongoing, mandatory training program for Council and all City staff, and to have the cognitive portion of the training for all City staff and the experiential portion of the training for those interested participants first (2019 - On-going to 2022) Funding for 2019 training is being funded through a one-time allocation of \$76,350 from surplus.
-Additional funding required for 2020-2022 is as follows: 2020 - \$34,650 2021 - \$118,700 2021 - \$118,700 2022 - \$37,500 Budget includes launching experiential learning in 2020.
+Strategic Plan Objective #2: Reconciliation and Indigenous Relations Торіс Action Comments New Resource Requirements Reconciliation Training (HR) Develop and implement an ongoing, mandatory training program for Council and all City staff, and to have the cognitive portion of the training for all City staff and the experiential portion of the training for those interested participants first Funding for 2019 training is being funded through a one-time allocation of \$76,350 from surplus.
+Additional funding required for 2020-2022 is as follows: 2020 - \$34,650 2021 - \$118,700 2022 - \$37,500 \$34,650 (One- Time) (2019 - On-going to 2022) Budget includes launching experiential learning in 2020.
+Experiential learning launch will occur after the appointment of the Indigenous Relations Function and the Indigenous Elders in Residence so we may benefit from their advice.